Gary752752/DataFusion/README.md

 --DataStruct 	//data structure
---Distance	//Implement the calculation of Euclidean distance based on multiple data structures --evaluation evalCombi.java		//evaluation of the Combi value evalIndicatorJ.java		//Evaluation of the J value evaluationMain.java	//Evaluation of the P10 NDCG MAP CAM of the result TrecEval.java			//Calculate P10, NDCG, and MAP algorithms --fusion_Main fusion1_2_Main.java	//Instantiate the CombSUM algorithm and the CombMNZ algorithm fusion3_Main.java		//Instantiate the LC algorithm --fusionAlgorithm
+--Distance	//Implement the calculation of Euclidean distance based on multiple data structures --evaluation
+----evalCombi.java		//evaluation of the Combi value
+----evalIndicatorJ.java		//Evaluation of the J value
+----evaluationMain.java	//Evaluation of the P10 NDCG MAP CAM of the result
+----TrecEval.java			//Calculate P10, NDCG, and MAP algorithms --fusion_Main
-//CombSUM and CombMNZ algorithms
+----fusion1_2_Main.java	//Instantiate the CombSUM algorithm and the CombMNZ algorithm
---LCfusion //LC algorithms
+----fusion3_Main.java		//Instantiate the LC algorithm --fusionAlgorithm//CombSUM and CombMNZ algorithms --LCfusion //LC algorithms
 --normalization //normalization method